There are now 2 possible online modes for units:

 - Level 1 elective

-- Students are able to (1) speak, listen, read and write in Italian about a good range of topics; (2) use language as appropriate to context; (3) express themselves with a good degree of grammatical correctness; (4) have a good understanding of the Italian grammar; (5) read and comprehend texts from contemporary literary and non-literary sources; (6) address critically aspects of the Italian culture; (7) have an increased awareness of how language works in general (metalinguistic skills); (8) develop interpersonal communication skills including the ability to work effectively in pairs and small groups; (9) work independently; and (10) achieve a level between Level A2 and B1 of the Common European Framework of Reference for Languages (CEFR).
+Students are able to (1) demonstrate a degree of competency in spoken and written Italian that enables them to be confident users of the language in most situations they are likely to encounter in everyday life; (2) produce a narrative text (oral and written) using basic temporal structures and refer to future events using appropriate verb tenses; (3) describe people, places, events, opinions; make comparisons, suggestions and requests; (4) read and comprehend texts from contemporary literary and non-literary sources; (5) demonstrate an increased awareness of how language works in general (metalinguistic skills); (6) demonstrate an understanding of certain historical, social and cultural aspects of Italian society; (7) demonstrate interpersonal communication skills including the ability to work effectively in pairs and small groups; (8) work independently; and (9) achieve a level between Level A2 and B1 of the Common European Framework of Reference for Languages (CEFR).

-- Typically this unit is assessed in the following ways: (1) written tests; (2) homework assignments; (3) class participation; (4) an oral examination; and (5) a written examination.
+Indicative assessments in this unit are as follows: (1) tests; (2) assignments; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)